REAR BRAKE TYPES

 fixing screw for the drum as close to the overlapping hole as possible.

-He will have to play a bit to get it all right.
+One has to play a bit to get it all right.

 side of outer edge of the groove around the perimeter of the drum.
 That